 Implicit Religion is a set of analytical tools or axioms in relation to the study of religion, the definitions of concepts around religion and its supposed corollary the secular.
 The first of these is commitment, which we take as our theme for this year’s conference.
-We understand Commitment(s) to be that to which the person, group or community is committed (passionate about) to the level of being willing to make sacrifices in some regards for it.
+We understand Commitment(s) to be that to which the person, group or community is committed to the level of being willing to make sacrifices in some regards for it.

 Implicit Religion does not attempt to assert that something is ‘merely appearing’ to be religious but was really ‘secular’, nor does it insist that something could be termed ‘religious’ by scholars regardless of what the participants thought.
 Instead it takes a particular interest in the ways in which people were expressing markers of faith, of belief, of ritual either towards or within parts of their everyday lives.
 What can we learn about categories of religion, the analytical study of religion or problems within the field of religious studies by focusing on commitment?

 Commitment related religious belief is assumed to be well known and understood, but what data are we actually gathering and what are we missing or disregarding when we focus on religious commitment?
 How could we better analyse and understand religion if we took seriously the level and types of commitment that manifest around categories such as race, gender, immigration, xenophobia, homophobia, ableism and climate change?
 What would we learn about the nature and praxis of commitment by focusing on how it interacts with and is influenced by popular culture, social media, economics, policy making, politics and nationalism?